 A cabriolet is an old fashion name which these days describes a convertible.
 The origin of the word describes a horse-drawn carriage which a retractable roof.

-A coupe is a tricky vehicle to describe but the general consensus is a three or a two door vehicle, with a solid roof that isnâ€™t a saloon or an SUV.
-Some manufacturers also call some of their 4 door vehicles coupes if it has a sloped, solid roof.
+A coupe is a tricky vehicle to describe but the general consensus is a three or a two-door vehicle, with a solid roof that isnâ€™t a saloon or an SUV.
+Some manufacturers also call some of their 4 door vehicle coupes if it has a sloped, solid roof.

-A gran coupe is a 4 door car with coupe styling.
+A grand coupe is a 4 door car with coupe styling.
 They can often have 4+1 seating inside.
 Strictly speaking, a gran coupe is either a hatchback or a saloon.

 An example of a Gran Coupe is the BMW 4 Series Gran Coupe.

 A roadster is a 2 seater sports car.

 An example of a roadster is the new BMW Z4.